aschiffer186/Fermi/Fermi-Lang/Semantics.md

 #### Binary Floating-Point Division
 * The binary floating-point division expression takes the canonical form `E1 / E2` where `E1` and `E2` are the input entities to the expression.
 * Regardless of the types of the input entities, floating-point division is performed.
-* Any signed-integer type is converted to a floating-point type prior to the division
+* Any signed-integer type is converted to a float64_t type prior to the division.
+* An entity of a `float32_t` is promoted to `float64_t` prior to the division.
 * The type of the created entity is `float64_t`.
 #### Binary Integer Division
 * The binary integer division expression takes the canonical form `E1 // E2` where `E1` and `E2` are the input entities to the expression